 It is possible to build a garden watering system that doesn't cost a lot using easy to find PVC parts and basic DIY skills and tools.
 We take you through all the steps in this tutorial to create an easy, inexpensive automatic irrigation system for gardens with raised beds (or regular beds).
 You will LOVE not having to worry about watering all the time!

 This article is sponsored by Gilmour whose watering tools I use and love.
+Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 One thing I've longed for in our previous vegetable gardens has been an automatic watering system, one that didn't require dragging hoses everywhere, looked good, and could be almost a set-it-and-forget-it thing.